-Over the last century, Canada’s natural resource industry (forestry, mining and agriculture) played a significant role in nurturing Canada’s economic and social growth.
-Unfortunately, Canada’s forestry sector has experienced unprecedented cyclical and structural challenges over the better part of the last decade.
-These have significantly eroded our economic well-being, as well as posing new environmental challenges.
-The 21st century calls for more effective use of our natural resources, not only by pre-processing them but by adding further value to keep Canada in a leadership role in the industrial world.
-To achieve this goal it is of paramount importance that future research and innovation strategies strongly link Canada’s natural resource industry with manufacturing to create processes and products that are leading-edge, energy-efficient, and eco-friendly.
+The 21st century calls for more effective use of our natural resources, not only by pre-processing them, but also by adding further value to keep Canada in a leadership role in the industrial world.
+To achieve this goal, it is of paramount importance that future research and innovation strategies strongly link Canada’s natural resource industry with manufacturing to create processes and products that are cutting-edge, energy-efficient, and eco-friendly.